 The Diving at Bunaken

-Bastianos has a dive centre that can accommodate 45 divers on any single day.
+Bastianos has a dive centre that can accommodate 45 scuba divers on any single day.
 They do so by running 4 dive boats.
-This means they can visit dive sites to suit all levels of experience at any one time.
+This means they can visit locations to suit all levels of experience at any one time.
 Bastianos tends to focus on diving Bunaken Island itself, though they do visit the other islands in the Bunaken National Marine Park when requested.
 Nain and Montehage islands incur a small surcharge.
-The is a 2-tank morning dive trip after breakfast (08:30 hrs), and 1 further dive after lunch (15:00 hrs).
+There is a 2-tank morning trip after breakfast (08:30 hrs), and 1 further dive after lunch (15:00 hrs).

 During my visit (September) we generally dived around the eastern walls of Bunaken Island, the southern walls of Lekuan, and Siladen Island.
 Visibility was good at 15-30 metres, water temps were 30°C - even at depth, and air temps were constantly in the low 30s (in the shade).
 Blue skies, calm seas - excellent diving holiday conditions.
 This is quite common at Bunaken, with only the months of January to March seeing occasionally choppy seas and rains.

 Expect to spend most of your time underwater following your dive guide, exploring deep vertical walls for many and abundant shrimps, crabs and nudibranchs.
 The colourful walls are in healthy condition and are home to many butterflyfish, hawkfish, soldierfish, damsels and tubelips.
 Bigger creatures that you'll see are lots of huge green turtles, Napoleon wrasse, blacktip and white tip reef sharks, octopus, snappers and trevallies.
 Night dives (also at an additional cost) are very good here.

 • Watch our Bunaken diving video